 Additional Read: How to determine the ideal tenor of your Loan Against Property

-For instance, a loan against property from Bajaj Finserv offers a flexible tenor of 18 years.
+For instance, a loan against property from Bajaj Finserv offers a flexible tenor of up to 15 years.
 With the Flexi Hybrid feature, you pay only the interest on the loan against property interest on the loan against the property amount utilized from the approved loan limit.

 Surge in demand and disbursal of education loans